UKCloud/documentation/articles/azure/azs-how-create-vm-portal.md

 **To create a VM from the Azure Marketplace:**

-1. Log in to the UKCloud Azure Stack portal.
+1. Log in to the Azure Stack portal.

    For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).